Ohio State nav bar

 2185 Derby Hall

-José O. Pérez is a Ph.D. candidate majoring in International Relations and Comparative Politics, with research interests in migration and refugee policies, critical security studies, global health politics, and political violence.
+José O. Pérez is a Ph.D. candidate majoring in International Relations and Comparative Politics, with research interests in migration and refugee policies, security studies, global health politics, and political violence.
 His regional focus is on Latin America, in particular, Brazil.

 Pérez holds an M.A. in International Strategic Studies from the Federal University of Rio Grande do Sul (UFRGS, 2019) in Porto Alegre, Brazil.
-He also holds a B.A. in Political Science and Latin American Studies from the University of Florida (UF, 2014), and was a Fulbright English Teaching Assistant Fellow in Brazil (2015, 16).
+He also holds a B.A. in Political Science and Latin American Studies from the University of Florida (UF, 2014), and was a Fulbright English Teaching Assistant Fellow in Brazil (2015, 2016).
 His research publications include articles in Security Studies, Security Dialogue, International Feminist Journal of Politics, and Latin American Perspectives.